jefsantanaa/jefsantanaa/README.md

 I am Jefferson, a Systems Analyst and Developer based in São Paulo, Brazil.

-With a passion for technology and innovation, I am primarily interested in full-stack development, constantly seeking to improve my knowledge and skills.
+With a passion for technology and innovation, I am primarily interested in back-end development, constantly seeking to improve my knowledge and skills.
 Currently, I am focused on exploring the fascinating world of Generative AIs and integrating these technologies into innovative projects.
 I am particularly interested in how artificial intelligence can transform and enhance software development.

 Outside of work, I am passionate about movies, always looking for new films and documentaries to watch.
 I am also a dedicated gamer and enjoy exploring the beauty of cities through my camera lens.
 Check out one of my projects: [Malta Through My Lens](https://www.behance.net/gallery/169869371/Malta-Through-My-Lens).